-I, MATT KEAN, Minister for Energy, pursuant to subsection 70(1) of Schedule 4A of the Electricity Supply Act 1995, approve the Energy Savings Scheme (Amendment No. 1) Rule 2021 (Amendment Rule) attached to this notice.
+I, MATT KEAN, Minister for Energy and Treasurer, pursuant to section 70(1) of Schedule 4A of the Electricity Supply Act 1995, approve the Energy Savings Scheme (Amendment No. 1) Rule 2023 (Amendment Rule) attached to this notice.

-The Amendment Rule takes effect the day it is published in the NSW Government Gazette and amends the Energy Savings Scheme Rule of 2009.
+The Amendment Rule commences on 14 April 2023 and amends the Energy Savings Scheme Rule of 2009.

-This notice of approval of the Amendment Rule is provided pursuant to subsection 70(5)(a) of Schedule 4A of the Electricity Supply Act 1995.
+This notice of approval of the Amendment Rule is provided pursuant to clause 70(5)(a) of Schedule 4A of the Electricity Supply Act 1995.

-A copy of the amended Energy Savings Scheme Rule of 2009 may also be obtained through the website administered by the NSW Department of Planning and Environment at https://energy.nsw.gov.au/government-and-regulation/energy-security-safeguard/energy-savings-scheme.
+A copy of the amended Energy Savings Scheme Rule of 2009 may also be obtained through the website administered by the NSW Treasury at https://energy.nsw.gov.au/government-and-regulation/energy-security-safeguard/energy-savings-scheme.

-Dated this 2 1st day of Tanaary 2022.
+Dated this 24th day of January 2023.

-The Hon MATT KEAN, MP

-Minister for Energy
+The Hon MATT KEAN, MP Minister for Energy and Treasurer